InternVideo2: Scaling Foundation Models for Multimodal Video Understanding

 \section{Related Work}

-\textbf{Video Understanding.} Studies on learning video foundation models becomes increasingly crucial considering its wide applications~\cite{cpd,videoclip,umt,uniformerv2,hu2022scaling,dou2022empirical,shen2021much,yao2021filip,videobert,actbert,wang2022internvideo,chen2022internvideo,zellers2021merlot,zellers2022merlot,zeng2023learning,zeng2023tvtsv2,chen2023videollm,chen2023valor,he2023vlab,chen2024vast,videoprism,wang2023masked,videococa,feichtenhofer2022masked,wang2023allinone,MiechASLSZ20,videomae,wang2023videomae,li2023harvest}.
-Typical methods in building video foundation models (ViFM) include video-text contrastive learning~\cite{videoclip,wang2023allinone,wang2022internvideo}, masked video modeling~\cite{videomae,wang2023videomae,wang2022internvideo,violet}, and next token prediction \cite{flamingo,sun2023emu1,sun2023emu2}.
-Notably, All-in-one \cite{wang2023allinone} utilizes a single backbone with unified multiple pretraining objectives.
-On the other hand, UMT \cite{umt} combines masked modeling with video-text contrastive learning, demonstrating strong performance in both action recognition and video-language tasks.
-Another approach is mPLUG-2 \cite{xu2023mplug}, which introduces a new design for modulating different modalities.
-It shares a common module across modalities to enhance relations while incorporating modality-specific modules for discrimination.
+\textbf{Video Foundation Models.} Studies on learning video foundation models become increasingly crucial considering its wide applications~\cite{cpd,videoclip,umt,wang2022internvideo,videoprism,wang2023masked,videococa,st_mae,wang2023allinone,videomae,wang2023videomae}.
+Typical methods in building video foundation models (ViFM) include video-text contrastive learning~\cite{cpd,videoclip,wang2022internvideo}, masked video modeling~\cite{videomae,wang2023videomae,wang2022internvideo,violet}, and next token prediction \cite{flamingo,sun2023emu1,sun2023emu2}.
+Specifically, All-in-one \cite{wang2023allinone} utilized a single backbone with unified multiple pretraining objectives.
+On the other hand, UMT~\cite{umt} combined masked modeling with video-text contrastive learning, demonstrating strong performance in both action recognition and video-language tasks.
+Another approach is mPLUG-2~\cite{xu2023mplug}, which introduced a new design for modulating different modalities.
+It shared a common module across modalities to enhance relations while incorporating modality-specific modules for discrimination.
 In addition to video-text pretraining, researchers have also explored the use of audio information in videos to improve performance.
-MERLOT Reserve \cite{zellers2022merlot} learns video representations using a large-scale dataset of video-speech-transcript pairs.
-VALOR \cite{chen2023valor} employs independent encoders for video, audio, and text and trains a joint visual-audio-text representation.
-VAST \cite{chen2024vast} constructs an audio-visual-speech dataset and develops a multimodal backbone that excels in video-audio-related tasks.
-VideoPrism \cite{videoprism} combines video-text contrastive learning and video token reconstruction on a combination of public and proprietary videos, achieving leading results across various video tasks.
+MERLOT Reserve \cite{zellers2022merlot} learned video representations using a large-scale dataset of video-speech-transcript pairs.
+VALOR \cite{chen2023valor} employed independent encoders for video, audio, and text and trains a joint visual-audio-text representation.
+VAST \cite{chen2024vast} constructed an audio-visual-speech dataset and develops a multimodal backbone that excels in video-audio-related tasks.
+VideoPrism \cite{videoprism} combined video-text contrastive learning and video token reconstruction on a combination of public and proprietary videos, achieving leading results across various video tasks.